HypothesisWorks/hypothesis/hypothesis-python/docs/stateful.rst

 the exception of :func:`~hypothesis.strategies.data`, cannot take into account the current state of the machine.
 This is where bundles come in.

-A rule can, in place of a normal strategy, take a Bundle.
+A rule can, in place of a normal strategy, take a :class:`~hypothesis.stateful.Bundle`.
 A Bundle is a named collection of generated values that can be reused by other operations in the test.
 They are populated with the results of rules, and may be used as arguments to